stitchit/StitchIt/README.md

 ### To Be Delivered on Friday :

-   * Comparison of different Gaussian Blurring implementations
+   * Analysis of performance results obtained till now
    * Improvements in various steps of the pipeline versus OpenPano source code
    * Comparison with OpenCV Sticher's class implementation - total execution time